Helmholtz-Zentrum Berlin für Materialien und Energie

 The HZB is working closely with the Berlin-Brandenburg university system.
 Every single institute and department within the different HZB research areas is headed by a professor who holds an appointment at one of the universities in Berlin or Brandenburg.
 The research areas are complemented by junior research groups as well as joint HZB-university research groups and “Joint Laboratories”.

-Approx. 100 Ph.D. students from the surrounding universities are doing research and earning their degrees at the HZB.
-Beyond the borders of the Berlin-Brandenburg region of Germany, the HZB is partnering with roughly 400 German and international universities, research institutes, and companies.
+Some 100 Ph.D. candidates from different Berlin-Brandenburg area universities are currently working towards their degrees while conducting research at the HZB.
+Beyond the Berlin-Brandenburg region, the HZB is partnering with some 400 different German and international universities, research institutes, and companies.
+Another of the HZB’s commitments is to job training.
+Every year, the Centre employs approx. 50 trainees through one of its 12 job training programmes.

 Research using large-scale equipment